-Image and text contributed by Sreenivasan Jain, Journalist, New Delhi
+Image and Narrative contributed by Sreenivasan Jain, Journalist, New Delhi

 Some text is paraphrased from the Book – Civil Disobedience : Two Freedom Struggles, One Life, memoirs of my father LC Jain, noted economist and Gandhian.